cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 - Documentation from the linked reference websites (python.org, cppreference.com, cplusplus.com)
 - Required or supplemental textbooks

-Everything else, including conceptual discussions with other students should be attibuted.
+Everything else, including conceptual discussions with other students should be attributed.

 ### Generative AI

 The use of generative AI (e.g. ChatGPT, GitHub Copilot, Bard) is permitted on assignments with attribution.
 However, we strongly recommend not becoming overly reliant on such tools, as they are not permitted on exams.
-Additionally, the assignments are given primarily to provide the opprotunity to practice the application of the material taught, and merely asking AI to generate a solution without learning how to solve the problems yourself robs you of that practice.
+Additionally, the assignments are given primarily to provide the opportunity to practice the application of the material taught, and merely asking AI to generate a solution without learning how to solve the problems yourself robs you of that practice.

 <!-- So we recommend against the use of generative AI as a "solve me" button, but if you feel that it allows you to better learn the material, you are welcome to use it. -->